 I realized something that day.
 I, the customer, had walked in the door that day wanting help.
 I had left that ER feeling just as bad as when I had walked in.
 Feeling… not helped.

 Was it because they were incompetent?
 Did they just not care?
 I am sure that all the medical personnel I met, and the ones I didn’t meet, are professionals that even today want to help and heal.
-Same thing I wanted.
+The same thing I wanted.
 They did an excellent job healing.
 I am sure my medications were going to fix me right up, as they planned.

 But was I helped?
 I believe that they were convinced so.
 They had helped to heal someone in distress.
 That, to them, was helping.
 And they had efficiently moved on to help others.